vistadataproject/vistadataproject.github.io/README.md

 ![alt text](https://github.com/vistadataproject/vistadataproject.github.io/blob/master/vista_sunrise.fw.png "Haleakala Maui Hawaii Sunrise with Moon")

-__VISTA: A fresh Look from a high perspective:__  Vista of a sunrise at the higest peak of Maui... the R&D headquarters of the VISTA Data Project... signifying a "high altitude", "fresh look", "new light", "new dawn", "rebirth", "future looking".
+__VISTA Data: A fresh look from a high perspective:__  Vista of a sunrise at the higest peak of Maui... the R&D headquarters of the VISTA Data Project... signifying a "high altitude", "fresh look", "new light", "new dawn", "rebirth", "future looking".
 Add to this mountain  vista the distant moon...and we have not just fresh new dawn for VISTA, but potentially a moonshot.

 * [Haleakala Sunrise with moonshot] (http://www.panoramio.com/photo/66396650)